Written by: Justin McKenzie, Master of Public Administration Candidate, West Virginia University, MFLN Military Caregiving concentration area

 Kinship Care & Foster Care

 In some circumstances, caregiving may become more permanent leading to longer-term foster care and adoption.
-I recommend the following MFLN blog to provide insight and resources regarding distinct challenges military kinship caregivers face in the foster care process.
-Additionally, AdoptUSKids offers an overview of the adoption process for military families and provides resources that can be utilized.
-Individualized consultation is provided by Military One Source to equip military families with the knowledge required to navigate the complexities of informal kinship care and transitions between informal to formal relationships.
+I recommend the Foster Care & Military Families blog post to provide insight and resources regarding distinct challenges military kinship caregivers face in the foster care process.
+Additionally, AdoptUSKids has a PDF that offers an overview of the adoption process for military families and provides resources that can be utilized.
+Individualized consultation by Military One Source can equip military families with the knowledge required to navigate the complexities of informal kinship care and transitions between informal to formal relationships.

-For those involved in kinship care, the challenges can be great but so to can be the rewards.
+For those involved in kinship care, the challenges can be great but the rewards can be great also.
 Self-care is important in order to sustain healthy relationships and family wellbeing.
 Andrew Crocker, Principle Investigator (PI) on the MFLN Military Caregiving concentration notes,

 It is important to maintain a sense of self when entering into any caregiving role, especially assuming primary parenting responsibility for a child that is not your own.
 The emotional rollercoaster of joy and pain, devotion and resentment, steadfastness and fear; among many others, are best countered by holding onto your identity as a spouse, as a parent, as a community member, a person who has her/his own wishes, visions, values, goals, etc., separate and apart from this new role/identity as a caregiver.